 This indicator measures the quality of data reported to PEIMS and in your Annual Financial Report to make certain that the data reported in each case "matches up".
+If the difference in numbers reported in any fund type is 3 percent or more, your district "fails" this measure.

-Spring ISD's variance was less than the threshold of 3 percent.
+Spring ISD's variance was less than the threshold of 3 percent, which earned the district 10 points.

-14. Did the external independent auditor report that the AFR was free of any instance(s) of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
+14. Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
+(The AICPA defines material noncompliance.)